JocaCGS/TripsPlanner/README.md

 ﻿# **TripsPlanner**

-**TripsPlanner** is an application designed to help users plan and manage their future trips efficiently.
+**TripsPlanner** is an application designed to help users plan and manage their future trips.

 ## **Features**
 TripsPlanner allows users to: